Yoru ni Kakeru: Reception

 An accompanying music video for "Yoru ni Kakeru" was first published on Ayase's YouTube channel on November 16, 2019, and its view count surpassed 10 million in 5 months.
-Soon after its release, the song topped the popularity charts on Spotify and Line Music, and went viral on social media such as TikTok during the COVID-19 pandemic in Japan.
+Soon after its release, the song topped the popularity charts on Spotify and Line Music, and went viral on social media during the COVID-19 pandemic in Japan.
+Abema Times called the song a symbol of the beginning of streaming era in Japan.
+"Yoru ni Kakeru" was widely used as meme about contrasting between bubbly pop sound and the lyrics about depression and suicide.

 "Yoru ni Kakeru" debuted at number 76 on the Billboard Japan Hot 100 for the issue dated March 30, 2020, and peaked at number one two months later.
 The song topped the chart for three consecutive weeks, total six weeks.
 The song finished 2020 as the year's top Japan Hot 100 song, becoming the first single not released on CD to do so.
 On September 13, 2023, Billboard Japan reported that the song was the first ever to surpass 1 billion streams in the chart's history.
 On April 12, 2024, Oricon named the song the most streamed song in the Reiwa era so far (2019–) with 859 million streams.

 On May 28, 2025, "Yoru ni Kakeru" became the first song to exceed 1 billion streams since Oricon began tracking streams.

 In October 2021, "Yoru ni Kakeru" was certified diamond by the Recording Industry Association of Japan (RIAJ).
 It exceeded 500 million on-demand streams in Japan, and went double diamond for one billion streams in April 2025, making it the first ever song to reach these milestones in RIAJ history.
 Apple Music ranked the song number 91 in the most streamed song on the platform of all time (2015–2025), the best-performing Japanese act.

 Live performances and usage in media

 On May 15, 2020, Yoasobi's member Ikura appeared on the YouTube channel The First Take to perform the re-arranged version of "Yoru ni Kakeru", as The Home Take.
 Yoasobi, as a duo with band members, gave the televised debut performance of "Yoru ni Kakeru" at 71st NHK Kōhaku Uta Gassen on December 31, filmed at Bookshelf Theater, Kadokawa Culture Center.
 It made the duo the first-ever artist to perform at the TV special without any album release.
 During their debut EP The Book promotion, they performed the song at CDTV Live!
 Live! on January 18, alongside "Encore", and Music Station on January 22.

 "Yoru ni Kakeru" was used in several McDonald's Japan's advertisements, such as the 2024 McDouble commercial, and the 2025 "Tirori Mix" with Ado's "Yoru no Pierrot" and Hoshimachi Suisei's "Bibbidida".

-The song has been sampled on in "The Noise", performed by South Korean girl group Le Sserafim and Yoasobi.
+In 2025, Yoasobi collaborated with South Korean girl group Le Sserafim on the song "The Noise", a promotional single which contains a sample of "Yoru ni Kakeru".